The following events will be held as part of the AAHPSSS conference.

 The Future of HPS in Australia

-A panel discussion on the future of History and Philosophy of Science, and science studies more broadly, in Australia, including the Heads of HPS at the University of Sydney and the University of Melbourne and other leading science scholars.
+A panel discussion on the future of History and Philosophy of Science, and science studies more broadly, in Australia, including the Heads of HPS at the University of Sydney and the University of Melbourne, Dominic Murphy and Fiona Fidler, the founder of the Science and Society Network at Deakin University, Emma Kowal, and our Dyason Lecturer, Rachael Brown, the Director of the Centre for Philosophy of the Sciences, ANU.

 Postgraduate workshop